Nanos and textiles

 – Hospital: embedding small copper particles in doctors’ scrubs to reduce the spread of infection, Why Doctor?”, February 17, 2018

-–Innovative textiles: the intelligence is in the design, Up Magazine, June 2013– for what real effects (beneficial… or negative)?
+– Innovative textiles: the intelligence is in the design, Up Magazine, June 2013, their benefit/risk ratio needs to be thoroughly considered.

 In French :